KaavyaGala546/DocuMind-AI/README.md

 This project focuses on:

-- Build systems, not isolated models
+- Build systems, not just isolated models
 - Balance interpretability (TF-IDF) with semantic depth (SBERT)
 - Focus on real-world usability over theoretical complexity